 All rope access/abseil anchor points can be used for fall arrest if it is 15 kN rated.
 However, fall arrest anchors are not designed for abseiling.
 Therefore, it is especially important to have right anchors on multi-level buildings.

 As the name suggests, a fall arrest system is a system that arrests or stops a worker in mid-air when a fall occurs and prevents them falling down to a lower level.

 In contrast, a rope access system is a method of enabling workers to perform work on exterior areas of buildings at heights using a rope abseil system.
+One question keeps on troubling many people like, “How much one can spend drugstore-onlinecatalog.com on buying a drug?
 This form of abseil system enables workers to access the sides of a building for maintenance, repairs and painting works.

 The Right Height Safety System For Your Needs

 At Skypro, we pride ourselves as in designing, installing, testing, and certifying height safety systems.
 We manufacture anchor points and fall arrest equipment in-house, ensuring compliance with all Australian standards.
 All our safety systems are uniquely designed, tailored to the needs and specifications of our clients.

 Contact us today for any of your height safety needs.

 Alternatively, you can check us out on our Facebook page!